 Best meeting points at Schiphol airport

 Meeting up at Schiphol can be a bit tricky as people don’t always come out of the same area as where you’d expect them to come out.
 A lot of people wait with banners, however you’ll need to stand waiting at what you think is the correct arear and when my mom recently visited, I ended up missing her as she exited the baggage claim from another exit.

 I tend to use the airport shops as my meeting points and I find that the Starbucks near the toilet and Arrivals 4 is the best meeting point for international guests who have long journies.
-There’s some seats, so it’s a good place to sit and relax while waiting for family.
+There are some seats, so it’s a good place to sit and relax while waiting for family.
 It’s best to agree on a Arrivals number or meet at another landmark (e.g. McDonald’s or Arrival 1).

 Schiphol overnight and arriving into Schiphol late at night